Semillero-Inteligencia-Artificial-EAFIT/Glovoz/readme.md

 ![Our math intuition](https://raw.githubusercontent.com/Semillero-Inteligencia-Artificial-EAFIT/PrimusChat/main/doc/images/2.png)

+The nodes of the graph are the langues and the edges are the translations in 2 ways

+### Methot 2

-we propuse a new methot for down complexity using a middle man, this middle man is a commun langue , we going to use english because is a very commun langue for all people. we have to send or text to our middle man will translate to the destiny , this technic will down complexity(amount of models) from ```K*(K-1)``` To ```2K```
+We propuse a new methot for down complexity using a middle man, this middle man is a commun langue , we going to use english because is a very commun langue for all people. we have to send or text to our middle man will translate to the destiny , this technic will down complexity(amount of models) from ```K*(K-1)``` To ```2K```

 ![Our technic](https://raw.githubusercontent.com/Semillero-Inteligencia-Artificial-EAFIT/PrimusChat/main/doc/images/3.png)

+The Same nodes of the graph are the langues and the edges are the translations in 2 ways, you see the number of edges decrease

 ### License